Botanical Name: Urtica dioica

 This perennial herb is a member of the rose family.
 You need to be careful when cultivating this plant, as it has little hairs that sting, much like the thorns on a rose.
 These hairs are no longer an issue once this herb is cooked or dried.
 You’ll find stinging nettle in North America, Europe and Africa.

 During World War II, when cotton shortages were common, German soldiers' uniforms were made of nettle fibers, which produce a linen-like fabric.

 Nettle is a popular capsule, tea and tincture in ancient to contemporary Herbalism.
 The most common preparations are in capsule, tea and tincture forms.
-Cooking nettle and adding it to a variety of dishes is also a tradition within Herbalism.
+Cooking nettle and adding it to a variety of dishes is also of value.

 Usually Prepared With: